 2.2.
 Select the checkbox beside the Google Cloud Billing account you will use for Terra.
 For free trial credits, this will be My Billing Account.

 2.3.
 On the right panel, below My Billing Account, select the Add Principal button.

 2.5.
 In the dropdown, select the Billing role Billing Account User.

 2.6.
 Don't forget the Save button!

 Note: "firstname.lastname@example.org" will appear in the list as "email@example.com."
 This is expected!

 Step 3.
 Create a Terra Billing project

 Once you've accepted your Google credits and linked your Google Cloud Billing account to Terra, you'll be able to create a Terra Billing project.
-You need a Terra Billing project to create a workspace.
-These Billing projects are internal to Terra, and act as a passthrough for GCP costs.
+You need a Terra Billing project to create a workspace to work in Terra.
+These Billing projects are internal to Terra, and act as a passthrough for Google Cloud costs.

-3.3.
-Select My Billing Account from the dropdown ("My Billing Account" is the default name for your GCP free credits and it should be the only option) and click the Create Billing project button.
+3.4.
+Select My Billing Account from the dropdown ("My Billing Account" is the default name for your GCP free credits, and it should be the only option) and click the Create button.